Facial Injections Commonly Asked Questions

 Dr Bethany Mylchreest is the owner and lead dentist at Coastal Dental Care Banora Point.
 She is a member of the Australasian Academy of Dento-Facial Aesthetics.

-Dr Sonia Campbell is a dentist at Coastal Dental Care Kingscliff and has undergone further training to be able to administer anti-wrinkle treatments and dermal fillers.
+Dr Sonia Campbell is a dentist at Coastal Dental Care Kingscliff and has undergone further training to be able to administer anti-wrinkle treatments.
 She is also a member of the Australasian Academy of Dento-Facial Aesthetics.

 If you would like to find out more about facial injections or book in for an appointment, please contact our team: